Statistics and research release

 DSM-IV-MR-J screen - A revised version of the adult DSM-IV screening instrument as developed by Dr S. Fisher, 2000.

-Using the DSM-IV-MR-J screen, a child who confirms that they had undertaken four or more of the behaviours / actions (from the overall screen of nine components outlined as follows) is considered a problem gambler, a score of two or three is used to identify an ‘at-risk’ gambler and a score of zero or one indicates a non-problem gambler.
+Using the DSM-IV-MR-J (Diagnostic and Statistical Manual of Mental Disorders 4th Edition - Multiple Response Juvenile) screen, a child who confirms that they had undertaken 4 or more of the behaviours or actions (from the overall screen of 9 components outlined as follows) is identified as experiencing problem gambling, a score of 2 or 3 is used to identify those ‘at-risk’ from gambling and a score of 0 or 1 represents those who gamble but do not report experiencing problem gambling.

-If any of the following answer criteria are ticked, that qualifies as 1 point
+If any of the following answer criteria are ticked, 1 point is given:

 Have you ever taken money from any of the following without permission to spend on gambling: